diaahuja06/HotelReservation/README.md

 # HotelReservation
-It is about the reservation syste,m in hotel.
+It is about the reservation system in hotel.